Visyond/website-hugo/site/content/services/our-services.md

   Professional modelers and consultants will build the model and advise you on stuff.
 You will be able to play with the results, and self-serve thanks to Visyond features.
-servicesItems:
-    subTitle: adfasfasfasfa
-    title: Sometghing
-  - subTitle: >-
-      Fine-tuning/enhancing your financial models to maximize their usefulness, helping answer numeric and strategic questions you may have
-    title: Improve Your Models
-  - subTitle: >-
-      Building new financial models for your business, as a whole, or for specific tasks at hand (feasibility study, market forecasting, KPI system development, etc.)
-    title: Build New Models
-    subTitle: "* Feasibility analysis for new investments\r\n* Operational efficiency improvement for existing assets\r\n* Market entry and expansion strategy development\r\n* Fundraising (debt and equity financing)\r\n* Business model selection, scenario analysis\r\n* Turnaround and restructuring plan development for distressed assets"
-    title: Consulting and Advisory
 contactTitle: Tell Us What You Need
 partnersTitle: Become a Partner
 partnersText: >-